 To apply for an H-1B visa, an employer must file a labor attestation with the U.S. Labor Department Employment and Training Administration.
-Once the Labor Department approves the request, the employer may apply seek approval for an H-1B visa with the Bureau of Citizenship and Immigration Services.
+Once the Labor Department approves the request, the employer may apply seek approval for an H-1B visa with the U.S. Citizenship and Immigration Services.
 Once the USCIS approves the sponsoring employer's request, the alien employee may apply for the H1-B visa at the nearest U.S. embassy or consulate.

 The H-1B visa is issued for a maximum of three years, and may be extended by up to an additional three years.
 After six years of H-1B status, the visa holder must remain outside the United States for one year before again being eligible to apply for an H-1B visa.